kubevela/kubevela/docs/en/platform-engineers/definition-and-templates.md

 - It accepts an array of string as value.
 - Each item in the array refers to one or a group of workload types to which this trait is allowded to apply.

-There are four approaches to denote one or a group of workload types.
+There are three approaches to denote one or a group of workload types.

-- `ComponentDefinition` name, e.g., `webservice`, `worker`
 - `ComponentDefinition` definition reference (CRD name), e.g., `deployments.apps`
 - Resource group of `ComponentDefinition` definition reference prefixed with `*.`, e.g., `*.apps`, `*.oam.dev`.
 This means the trait is allowded to apply to any workloads in this group.
 - `*` means this trait is allowded to apply to any workloads

 If this field is omitted, it means this trait is allowded to apply to any workload types.

-KubeVela will raise an error if a trait is applied to a workload which is NOT included in the `appliesToWorkloads`.
+KubeVela will raise an error if a trait is applied to a workload type which is NOT included in the `appliesToWorkloads`.

 ##### `.spec.conflictsWith`